 Competitor analysis: The Analysis of Competing Hypotheses

-Created in the 70s by the CIA, to reduce limitations in its analysis, ACH is proven and effective, and we find it to be a great tool.
+Created in the 70s by the CIA, to reduce limitations in its analysis, ACH is proven and effective, and we find it’s a great tool.
 At the same time, there is a lot of conflicting information out there about how it works.
-We’ve found it has often been explained in a way that makes it sound more complicated than it actually is.
+We’ve found it’s often explained in a way that makes it sound more complicated than it actually is.
 In short, ACH works as a 7 step tool to test all the options open to us.
-It then judges which path is best for our clients.
+It then judges which path is best for our clients and ourselves.

 Find the evidence, assumptions and deductions for and against each theory found in Step 1.

 Put the evidence based theories into a matrix so you can compare and contrast with each.
 Try your hardest to disprove each hypothesis.
 Each hypothesis is given a number to rank them between -2 and 2 to test the evidence, assumptions and deductions* against the hypothesis.
 The higher the number, the more likely that evidence supports the theory.

 *Deduction is the process of reaching the answer by thinking about the known facts.For instance.
 The Russians will support the Syrian regime because they want to maintain their influence in the Middle East and have a Mediterranean seaboard.

 Some try and put words to the numbers describe the likelihood of proving the hypothesis, but we believe words can be subjective, while numbers are not.
 Tot up the numbers at the bottom.

 Write down all the findings from Step 3.
 And look for gaps in the evidence which proves or disproves what could be going on.

 Remove all theories which are wrong and inconsistent.
 Then test your conclusions using sensitivity analysis, which weighs how the outcome would be affected if crucial evidence or arguments were wrong, misleading, or interpreted differently.
 The double-check the critical evidence and the consistency of essential arguments to make sure the conclusions are sound.